 14. Cross-train in another functional area

-Cross-training is one of the proven techniques to expand on your skillset and become a more valuable asset to your company.
+Cross-training is a proven technique that may help you expand your skill set and become a more valuable asset to your company.
 While it is important to expand on the essential skills for your current role, you should not limit your scope.
 Think of other ways that you can learn new skills that may not be relevant to your current role.
 That way, you will be ready if new opportunities come your way.

 15. Expand your professional network